rpy2/rpy2/doc/source/robjects.rst

 For more on operators, see :ref:`robjects-operationsdelegator`.

-Matrix multiplication is available as :meth:`Matrix.dot`, transposition as :meth:`Matrix.transpose`, as well as common operations such as cross-product, eigen values computation , and singular value decomposition.
+Matrix multiplication is available as :meth:`Matrix.dot`, transposition as :meth:`Matrix.transpose`.
+Common operations such as cross-product, eigen values computation , and singular value decomposition are also available through method with explicit names.

 .. autoclass:: rpy2.robjects.vectors.Matrix(obj)
    :show-inheritance: